iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators Introduction.md

 (1.)
 Is directly by the linearity of the opeartor and the definition of a monotone opeartor.
 For (2., 3.), use the property of inner product.

 ---
-### **Surjectivity of Maximally Monotone Operators**

-[Minty's Theorem, The Surjectivity Theorem](Minty's%20Theorem,%20The%20Surjectivity%20Theorem.md) asserts the equivalence of surjectivity of $I + T$ for a maximal monotone operator.

----